Skip to main content

 Pi5/CM5/CM4/CM3+/CM3 Hardware Connection

-1. Use the "FFC Cable 22PIN 200mm (Reverse)" cable to connect the DSI port of the display to the 22PIN DSI port of the Raspberry Pi board.
+1. Use the "FFC Cable 22PIN 200mm (Reverse)" cable to connect the DSI interface of the display to the 22PIN DSI interface of the Raspberry Pi board.

-2. Use the "GPIO connection cable" to connect the power connector of the display to the 5V GND pin header of the Raspberry Pi board.
+2. Use the "GPIO cable" to connect the power interface of the display to the 5V GND pin header of the Raspberry Pi board.

 DSI Screen Hardware Connection